Sauerkraut Soup Recipe

 Sauerkraut is also low in calories and carbs and is considered diet-friendly.

-Can you replace sauerkraut with white cabbage?
+- Can you replace sauerkraut with white cabbage?

-Good quality sauerkraut is naturally gluten free because it is made with only salt and raw cabbage.
-However, be aware of some brands that may include additives with gluten.
-So be sure to check the label for ingredients.
+Yes, sauerkraut is naturally gluten-free, as it’s made with just salt and raw cabbage.
+However, some brands may include additives containing gluten.
+Always check the label to ensure it’s gluten-free. - How long will sauerkraut soup keep?

 Health benefits of fermented cabbage

-Fermented cabbage is a probiotic food that contains beneficial bacteria for gut health.
+According to Livestrong, raw fermented cabbage is a probiotic food that contains beneficial bacteria for gut health.
 These friendly bacteria can help to improve digestion, reduce inflammation, and boost the immune system.

 Fermented cabbage is also a good source of vitamins and minerals, including vitamin C, iron, and calcium.